AB 226/SB 168: Helping Private Owners Replace Contaminated Wells and Septic Systems

 The Wisconsin Department of Agriculture, Trade, and Consumer Protection estimates that roughly one in five private wells in rural areas of our state have levels of agricultural pollution that make the water unsafe to drink.
 AB 226 & SB 168 make it easier for more households to replace the costs of their contaminated wells or failing septic systems by allowing local governments to provide low cost or no-cost loans to replace these wells and systems.
 It also increases the maximum grant amount under the state’s Well Compensation Grant program to $12,000.

 AB 226 was introduced and referred to the Assembly Committee on Environment and Forestry.
 It had a public hearing on May 16, 2017, and was voted out of committee.
 AB 226 passed the full Assembly on a voice vote on June 21, 2017.
 SB 168 was introduced and referred to the Senate Committee on Natural Resources and Energy.
 It had a public hearing on June 6, 2017, and was voted out of committee.
-It is now available to be scheduled for a vote in the full Senate.
+The bill passed the Senate on a voice vote on October 31, 2017.
+Governor Walker signed the bill into law on November 27, 2017.

 |Senate Committee on Natural Resources and Energy||Passed|